anthonyu/KeptCollections/README.md

 Implementing a distributed data structure from scratch is difficult.
 ZooKeeper programming is less hard, but still no walk in the park.
-Conversely, KeptCollections implements the well known Java Collections APIs, so they can be easily dropped into new or existing Java code and easily make those applications distributed.
+Conversely, KeptCollections implements the well known Java Collections APIs, so they can be dropped into new or existing Java code and easily make those applications distributed.

 How does one use KeptCollections?